enix/ansible-mariadb/README.md

 Role Variables
 --------------

 This roles comes preloaded with almost every available default.
 You can override each one in your hosts/group vars, in your inventory, or in your play.
 See the annotated defaults in `defaults/main.yml` for help in configuration.
-All provided variables start with `mariadb_`.
+All provided variables start with `mariadb__`.

-- `mariadb_` - desc
+- `mariadb__extra_packages` - List of extra packages to install (like plugins, ...), `default: []`.

 Dependencies
 ------------